slightlyoff/never_slow_mode/README.md

              "endpoints": [{ "url": "https://example.com/allow-slow-reports" } ] }
 ```

-While the same errors will be delivered to a [`ReportingObserver`](https://developers.google.com/web/updates/2018/07/reportingobserver), it's not recommended that sites rely on this mechanism as some data may be lost due to task pausing (see below).
+The same errors will be delivered to a [`ReportingObserver`](https://developers.google.com/web/updates/2018/07/reportingobserver).

-A variant of the mode is proposed for sites that do not want browsers to enforce conformance, but instead are attempting to collect violation logs to understand what's involved in becoming NSM-conformant.
+A variant of the mode is possible for sites that do not want browsers to enforce conformance, but instead are attempting to collect violation logs to understand what's involved in becoming NSM-conformant.
 The following policy logs errors to the same endpoint but does not modify content:

 ```
 Feature-Policy: report-only-allow-slow; report-to allow-slow-reports